 Mid-Century jewellery tended to take two very different paths.
 The established jewellery houses such as Van Clerf & Arpels, Tiffanys, Cartier and Harry Winston.
 Produced jewellery with more traditional designs and with an emphasis on the quality of the gems used.
 DeBeers at this time were promoting the slogan “Diamonds are Forever” and aiming to provide diamonds to every income level.
 The other path which fifties jewellery took was more “modernist”.
 This style was dominated by clean lines and geometric shapes.
 Designers were rejecting the bold and colourful statement pieces of the previous Retro era.
 Crafting most of their designs in silver partly because of the Scandinavian influence which was prevalent at the time.
-But also because of the designers wishes to have their work affordable, which was in keeping with the Bauhaus movement.
+But also because of the designers wish to have their work affordable, which was in keeping with the Bauhaus movement.
 Costume jewellery or fashion jewellery as it is now known, was quite popular during the fifties.
 Large polished stone beads, faceted plastic beads and faux pearls.
 Along with carved bakelite, diamante and lucite jewellery were commonly seen in Mid-Century jewellery.
-Louis Kramer of New York was one of the best known costume jewellery designers of the 50s.
+Louis Kramer of New York was one of the best-known costume jewellery designers of the 50s.
 With his two brothers Harry and Morris he not only designed costume jewellery but also manufactured it.
 Their work was hallmarked “Kramer”, “Kramer N.Y.” or “Kramer of New York”.
 Louis designed beautiful floral designs with bright vibrant colours.
 He also produced designs for Christian Dior which were hallmarked “Dior by Kramer”.
-The complete sets of jewellery called “Parure” which he designed for Christian Dior.
-Are considered to be his finest work and are highly collectible today.
+The complete sets of jewellery which he designed for Christian Dior, are considered to be his finest work.

 How To Date Mid-Century Jewellery